non-det-alle/elora-docker/README.md

 To use the emulator you need to do/know the following:

-* Your host system need to be running Linux and [Docker Compose](https://docs.docker.com/compose/) needs to be installed on your system
+* Your host system must to be running Linux and [Docker Compose](https://docs.docker.com/compose/) must to be installed on your system
-* The [ChirpStack server infrastructure](https://www.chirpstack.io/docs/architecture.html) needs to be running somewhere reachable by the host network.
-Specifically, a ChirpStack Gateway Bridge needs to be listening to port 1700 (default configuration) of the same host you use to run the emulator image
+* The [ChirpStack server infrastructure](https://www.chirpstack.io/docs/architecture.html) must to be running somewhere reachable by the host network
+* The simulator works with ChirpStark v4.
+It has been tested with a local [docker-compose installation](https://www.chirpstack.io/docs/getting-started/docker.html "Chirpstack docs: Quickstart Docker Compose") of the server
 * An authentification token needs to be generated in the server UI (API keys section), and needs to be copy-pasted in [`configuration.toml`](/configuration.toml)
-* The simulator works with the default configuration of ChirpStark v4.
-It has been tested with a local [docker-compose installation](https://www.chirpstack.io/docs/getting-started/docker.html "Chirpstack docs: Quickstart Docker Compose") of the infrastructure.
-If you have a distributed deployment of ChirpStack, you need to change the IP address of the server's REST API endpoint in [`configuration.toml`](/configuration.toml)
+* If you have a distributed deployment of ChirpStack, you need to change the IP/port of the server's REST API endpoint in [`configuration.toml`](/configuration.toml), as well as the IP/port of the ChirpStack Gateway Bridge

 ## Usage ##